State-of-the-Edge/glossary/edge-glossary.md

 ## Overview

 The Open Glossary of Edge Computing is a freely-licensed, open source lexicon of terms related to edge computing.
 It has been built using a collaborative process and is designed for easy adoption by the entire edge computing ecosystem, including by open source projects, vendors, standards groups, analysts, journalists, and practitioners.
+The Open Glossary is maintained by a working group under the LF Edge State of the Edge project.

 ## Glossary